St. Louis County, Minnesota: Climate and weather

 The county has a humid continental climate (Köppen Dfb), slightly moderated by its proximity to Lake Superior.
 Winters are long, snowy, and very cold, normally seeing maximum temperatures remaining below 32 F on 106 days.
 Due to global warming, in January 2019 Tracy Twine, professor at the University of Minnesota's Department of Soil, Water and Climate, said "we just don't expect temperatures to be below 10 degrees Fahrenheit in Duluth anymore."
 Public schools and other government offices shut down on January 29–30, 2019 because of wind chills of -70 °F. This apparent anomaly was attributed to changes in the global jet stream due to the climate change.

 Demographics

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.

+2010 census

-As of the 2010 census, there were 200,226 people in the county.
+As of the census of 2010, there were 200,226 people in the county.
 The racial makeup of the county was 94.0% White, 2.2% Native American, 0.4% Black or African American, 0.9% Asian, 0.2% of some other race and 2.3% of two or more races.
 1.2% were Hispanic or Latino (of any race).
 According to the 2010–2015 American Community Survey, the ancestral makeup was 24.3% German, 15.9% Norwegian, 13.0% Swedish, and 10.2% Irish.